Asymptotic cohomology vanishing and a converse to the Andreotti-Grauert theorem on surfaces: The Monge-Amp e re equation and -positivity

 It completes the proof. \end{proof}

-By combining Lemma \ref{dual cone} and Theorem \ref{1-posi}, we finish the proof of Cororally \ref{AG}.
-Now we suppose that $X$ is a projective surface.
-Then the closure of the cone of strongly movable curves agree with the closure of the cone of ample line bundles (that is, the nef cone).
-Indeed, the dual cone of pseudo-effective line bundles equals to the closure of the cone of ample line bundles when $X$ is a projective surface.
-Therefore cohomologically $1$-ampleness of $L$ asserts that there exists an ample line bundle $H$ with $(L\cdot H)>0$.
-The first Chern class of an ample line bundle contains a K\"ahler form $\omega $.
-Since the intersection number $(L\cdot H)$ equals to $(L \cdot \{ \omega \})$, the line bundle $L$ satisfy the assumption in Theorem \ref{1-posi}.
-Therefore $L$ is $1$-positive thanks to Theorem \ref{1-posi}. \end{proof} Final we prove Corollary \ref{ps-eff}.
-It can be seen as the generalization of \cite[Theorem 1]{FO09} to a psuedo-effective line bundle.
-In order to show the $(n-1)$-positivity of a $\mathbb{Q}$-effective line bundle, \cite{FO09} utilize the $n$-convexity of a non-compact complex manifold.
-We make use of Monge-Amp\`{e}re equations instead of the $n$-convexity of a non-compact complex manifold.
+By applying Lemma \ref{dual cone} and Theorem \ref{1-posi}, we shall complete the proof of Theorem \ref{AG}. \\ \textit{Proof of Theorem \ref{AG}.}\ \ When $X$ is a projective surface, the closure of the cone of strongly movable curves coincides with the closure of the cone of ample line bundles (that is, the nef cone).
+Indeed, the dual cone of pseudo-effective line bundles equals to the closure of the cone of ample line bundles.
+Therefore, when $L$ is cohomologically $1$-ample, there exists an ample line bundle $H$ with $(L\cdot H)>0$ by Lemma \ref{dual cone}.

+Since $H$ is ample, the first Chern class of $H$ contains a K\"ahler form $\omega $.
+Since the intersection number $(L\cdot H)$ equals to $(L \cdot \{ \omega \})$, the line bundle $L$ satisfies the assumption in Theorem \ref{1-posi}.
+Therefore if follows that $L$ is $1$-positive from Theorem \ref{1-posi}. \begin{flushright} $\square$ \end{flushright}

+At the end of this section, we prove Corollary \ref{ps-eff}, which can be seen as a generalization of \cite[Theorem 1]{FO09} to a psuedo-effective line bundle.
+In \cite{FO09}, in order to show that an effective line bundle is $(n-1)$-positive, Fuse and Ohsawa apply $n$-convexity of a non-compact complex manifold.
+We make use of the Monge-Amp\`{e}re equation instead of $n$-convexity of a non-compact complex manifold.

 \begin{cor} Let $L$ be a pseudo-effective line bundle on a compact K\"ahler manifold $X$.
-Assume that the first Chern class $c_{1}(L)$ of $L$ is not trivial.
+Assume that the first Chern class of $L$ is not trivial.

-Then $L$ is $(n-1)$-positive. \end{cor} A line bundle is called pseudo-effective if there exists a singular hermitian metric $h$ whose Chern curvature current $\sqrt{-1}\Theta_{h}(L)$ is positive on $X$ as a $(1,1)$-current.
+Then $L$ is $(n-1)$-positive. \end{cor} A line bundle is called {\textit{pseudo-effective}} if there exists a singular hermitian metric $h$ whose curvature current $\sqrt{-1}\Theta_{h}(L)$ is positive on $X$ as a $(1,1)$-current.
 A pseudo-effective line bundle (which is not numerically trivial) is cohomologically $(n-1)$-ample (see Lemma \ref{duality}).
-Therefore it can be expected to be $(n-1)$-positive if a converse of the Andreotti-Grauert theorem holds.
-Corollary \ref{ps-eff} claims that is true at least on a compact K\"ahler manifold. \begin{proof} Under the assumption of Corollary \ref{ps-eff}, we show that $L$ satisfy the assumption in Theorem \ref{1-posi}.
-There exists a singular hermitian metric such that $\sqrt{-1}\Theta_{h}(L)$ is a positive current since $L$ is psuedo-effective.
-The positive current $\sqrt{-1}\Theta_{h}(L)$ represents the first Chern class $c_{1}(L)$ of $L$.
+Therefore a pseudo-effective line bundle should be $(n-1)$-positive if the converse of the Andreotti-Grauert theorem holds.
+Corollary \ref{ps-eff} claims that it is affirmative on a compact K\"ahler manifold. \begin{proof} Under the assumption of Corollary \ref{ps-eff}, we show that the line bundle $L$ satisfies the assumption in Theorem \ref{1-posi}.